ICAS Ethics Board

 Prior to joining the EIS, John worked as Group Finance Director of a large privately owned haulage business.
 However, the majority of his career has been spent within the accountancy profession, most recently as an audit partner with RSM Tenon and then Mazars LLP, specialising in work with owner managed businesses, professional practices, charities and pension schemes.

-Tom qualified as a solicitor and after a period in general legal practice, was with ICAS for some 17 years dealing with professional conduct matters, and latterly becoming the Institute’s General Counsel.
-After a period with the Crown Office’s serious financial crime unit, he then joined Baker Tilly (now RSM) as Director of Policy and Regulation, and also acted as the firm’s Ethics Partner for ten years.
+Tom qualified as a solicitor and after a period in general legal practice, was with ICAS for some 17 years dealing with professional conduct matters, latterly becoming the Institute’s General Counsel.
+After a period with the Crown Office’s serious and organised crime unit, he then joined Baker Tilly (now RSM) as Director of Policy and Regulation, and also acted as the firm’s Ethics Partner for ten years, before returning to the Crown Office.
 He was appointed MBE in 2018.

 Aileen is Head of Corporate Reporting at the Scottish Government, leading on external and internal financial reporting and related governance and accountability.
 She trained with Scott Oswald & Co, worked in Corporate Recovery with KPMG and moved into government when it was adopting “proper accounting”.
 Aileen has held different roles in the Scottish Government, including a period as Head of internal Audit.
 A current member of the Financial Reporting Advisory Board, she still enjoys wrestling with technical accounting challenges, both the development of standards and their practical application to the delivery of public services and she is also the Training Principal responsible for their ICAS CA students.